hdeeg/utm_ufit/documentation/utm_doc.md

 3: *Displays of bodies and orbits of the simulated system*
 	The object's orbits are shown in three panels, with the objects in the x-y plane (the view as seen from the observer), the y-z plane (see from the 'side' with the observer to the right) and in the x-z plane (the view from 'above' onto the system).
 In the y-z and the x-z plane, the observer is indicated by a triangle.
 Also, for each luminous object, its current surface brightness distribution and eventual occultation is shown.
 The object's size is always scaled to fill the panel (Hence two stars of different size appear equal).

 4: *Single step mode*
 	After each time-step, the program stops (type .cont to continue) and the current positions (in X,Y,Z coordinates) of the objects are printed, as well as a list of the objects which are transiting.

-Note that some setup-parameters (such as `plotorb`) may override the presets from `dflag`.
+Note that there are setup-parameters (such as `plotorb`) which may override `dflag`, in order to turn on or off some specific types of displays.

 Independently of the setting of `dflag `, a final lightcurve is displayed in an interactive plot-window (this can be suppresed with  `plcflag -1` in a setupfile).

 The symbols this plot are  (these depend on the `tflag`parameter, see below):
-		solid-line: transit-model (UTM-output for tflag =0,1)
+		- solid-line: transit-model (UTM-output for tflag =0,1)
-		crosses: input light-curve (only for tflag=2,3)
+		- crosses: input light-curve (only for tflag=2,3)
-		diamonds: residuals from 'data minus model' (for tflag=3) or the sum of 'data plus model' (tflag=2) If oflag=0 (output in system-luminosity) , the residuals are shifted to the off-eclipse luminosity in order to overlap with the data outside of eclipses.
+		- diamonds: residuals from 'data minus model' (for tflag=3) or the sum of 'data plus model' (tflag=2).
+If oflag=0 (output in system-luminosity) , the residuals are shifted to the off-eclipse luminosity in order to overlap with the data outside of eclipses.